yrmvgh/yiufcrawl/README.md

 * Formicids can't fall in shafts by accident.
 * Items don't block doorways.
 * Berserkers start with no weapons, and no weapon skill.
+* Scarves remain unenchantable, but have 1 base AC.
+* Roles with ranged weapons start with more ammo.

 #### *Below you will find the contents of the original DCSS readme.*
 #### *Some of this information no longer applies, but most of it does!*